rflynn/imgmin/README.txt

-Based on what we know, the easiest way around our limitations would be to generate multiple versions of an image in a spectrum of qualities and have a human choose one for each image.
+Based on what we know, the easiest way around our limitations would be to generate multiple versions of an image in a spectrum of qualities and have a human choose the lowest quality version of the image of acceptable quality.

 I proceded in this way for a variety of images, producing an interactive image gallery.
 Along with each image version I included several statistical measures